 There is just so much to say about this fine group of people and the wonderful beach wedding, that I’ll just let the images below tell the story.

 Fun Fact: the only other time I’ve ever been to Cannon Beach was EXACTLY 20 years ago this week.
-In 1994, some friends and I embarked upon a cross country road trip and stumbled upon this amazing beach.
+In 1994, some friends and I embarked on a cross-country road trip and stumbled upon this amazing beach.